zliu/terraform/tutorials/install_redhat_openshift.md

 </br>

 **What's next?**</br>
 Great!
-You successfully installed Red Hat OpenShift Container Platform on top of {{site.data.keyword.Bluemix_notm}} infrastructure and deployed your first app to your OpenShift cluster.
+You successfully installed Red Hat OpenShift Container Platform on {{site.data.keyword.Bluemix_notm}} infrastructure and deployed your first app to your OpenShift cluster.
 Now you can try out one of the following:

 - [Explore other features in Red Hat OpenShift Container Platform ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.9/welcome/index.html).
 - Remove your OpenShift cluster by running the `make destroy` command.